How to Spot Fake Shoe Websites: 8 Red Flags Every Shopper Should Know

 Is Yeesone a legitimate company?

 No, it’s definitely a scam.
-The fraudsters behind Yeesone also operate a number of other websites, including Teacalgary, Oxanne, Ameliazz, and Tristta.
+The fraudsters behind Yeesone also operate several other websites, including Teacalgary, Oxanne, Ameliazz, and Tristta.

 Are Kaaum shoes any good?